Many or all companies we feature compensate us. Compensation and editorial

 Wells Fargo Personal Line of Credit Review: Discontinued, Best Alternatives

 Wells Fargo no longer offers a personal line of credit, but you can find flexible options with banks and online lenders.
-Three of our top picks for personal lines of credit are U.S. Bank, Truist, and Elastic.
+Check out our top picks for personal lines of credit.

 Personal Line of Credit (no longer available)